SUMANTH1010/visual-presentation/README.md

 ### Visual Presentation

-Fork this repository and try to experiment by changing the .JSON files courses-data/how-whatsapp-ticks-work folder.
+Fork this repository and try to experiment by changing the .JSON files in folder:
+courses-data/how-whatsapp-ticks-work

+Try to change
++ content.json and
++ diagram.json files
-Try to change content.json and diagram.json file and see the differences.
+and see the differences.

+---

+#### Run local webserver

 You can run a local web server to see changes locally on your machine.